morettimaxi/qdrant-gitops/README.md

 ### Pending Tasks

 1. **Terraform Backend**: Create a backend in S3 or another cloud bucket to store the Terraform state.
 2. **JWT Signing Key Management**: Use Vault to manage JWT signing keys, implementing automatic key rotation.
-Ensure
+Ensure that old keys remain visible during rotation to avoid issues.